TheHellSite/archlinux_lxc/README.md

    Enable hardware decoding for: Check all codecs supported by your GPU.
    ```

-5. **(optional) LXC Guest:** Check if transcoding is working, f.e. by playing and downscaling a video.
+### 5. (optional) LXC Guest: Check if transcoding is working, f.e. by playing and downscaling a video.

    **Method 1:** Install ```radeontop``` in the LXC.
 You should see activity, f.e. at the "Graphics pipe".
    ```